 McGill aims to remain a leader on the international front by attracting, developing and retaining the best talent.
-This important goal is supported by Performance Dialogue as it links to unit and institutional objectives, employee development and succession planning, and will ultimately support the 7 behavioural competencies that the University promotes.
+This important goal is supported by Performance Dialogue as it links to unit/faculty and institutional objectives, employee development and succession planning, and will ultimately support the 7 behavioural competencies that the University promotes.

 When is the reference period?

 Some Units and Faculties at McGill establish objectives for the period of June 1 until May 31, while others have redefined the reference period consistently as September 1 until August 31 for planning purposes over the summer months.
 Any reference period is acceptable provided that the reference period is consistent, clear to all parties and adapted to the institutional needs at hand.

 Performance Dialogue provides an important opportunity to review the achievements and work performance of staff during the past reference period and to set mutually agreed upon objectives.
 It is an occasion to align employee developmental goals with emerging Unit or Faculty needs and directions.
 Performance Dialogue encourages meaningful dialogue, planning and opportunities for recognition as well as motivational and corrective feedback.
 In this way, Performance Dialogue helps establish some of the objective criteria needed to effectively determine merit allocations.